rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-21-docsrs-outage-postmortem.md

 * Update the docs.rs source code to cleanup the offending directory automatically.
-* Add alerts when the available disk space on a server reaches 10%.
+* Add alerts when the available disk space on a server is below 10%.
 * Add alerts when most of the builds are failing.
 * Revisit the on-call rotation to make sure everyone on it has the permissions to either react to the incidents or escalate.